 A catering service has the potential to make or break your wedding.
 Choosing the perfect one for you can save you time, money and worry, so make your wedding unforgettable by going with the perfect catering service.

 Catering is defined as the business of providing food services at a remote location such as a hospital, hotel, cruise ship, or events like weddings.
-A wedding catering service, then, is a caterer that provides food and beverage to a wedding party and can be part of a wedding package or can be hired independently.
+A wedding catering service, then, is a caterer that provides food and beverage to a wedding party and can be part of a wedding packages or can be hired independently.

 There have been records of major catering services in the United States as far back as 1778 when a ball in Philadelphia was catered by Caesar Cranshell in celebration of the departure of British General William Howe.